 Talent management and recruitment have been the top priorities of global CEOs for years now.
-Unfortunately, talent acquisition also stays on top of the list of things that keeps founders and CEOs awake at night.
+Unfortunately, talent acquisition also stays on top of the list of things that keep founders and CEOs awake at night.
 One of the foremost reasons for this is startups don’t think about setting up a recruitment process on day zero.
-It is imperatively clear that the best time to setup a recruitment process for your startup was yesterday.
+It is imperatively clear that the best time to set up a recruitment process for your startup was yesterday.
 There are a lot of theories and frameworks around how to create a great recruitment process.
-The major problem with them is that they are very process driven that can impede a young organization’s ability to move at supersonic speed.
-So we decided to make a small framework for fast growing companies that is suited for their culture and size!
+The major problem with them is that they are very processed driven which can impede a young organization’s ability to move at supersonic speed.
+So we decided to make a small framework for fast-growing companies that are suited for their culture and size!
 We also wrote a detailed guide for hiring for startups that you might find useful.

 If you think your team can become your competitive advantage, make it abundantly clear to your senior management team.
 There is no better way to make it clear other than including team building as a critical performance measure for them.
 This way you are making senior leaders own the recruitment for their teams and companies in general.

 Make recruitment a critical performance indicator in your senior management’s performance ratings

 When startups are growing fast, processes are overlooked in favor of speed.
 This causes startups to open positions without due consideration and over-hire.
 To help startups deal with this problem, we came up with a framework that will help you grow fast and keep everyone on the same page for recruitment.
 The framework is bare bones and focuses on the job to be done as quickly as possible while still avoiding the traps of overhiring.

 - Define what the incoming person will achieve in 3 months, 6 months, and 1 year.
 You can do this for different time duration but we have found these three will give enough clarity to your team and set expectations from the candidate.

 - Write down the set of skills and values you deem desirable in the candidate and feed this into your interview plan.